Home > Breakfast > Homemade Flaky Croissants Recipe

 Homemade Flaky Croissants Recipe

 These homemade flaky croissants are the most popular recipe on the blog!
-This is an easy to follow recipe for how to make super soft croissants and includes tips for successful breakfast pastries with tons of buttery, light, and flaky layers.
-Serve with your favorite jam or just a cup of coffee for a tasty breakfast treat!
+This is an easy-to-follow recipe for how to make super soft croissants and includes tips for successful breakfast pastries with tons of buttery, light, and flaky layers.
+Serve with your favorite jam or a cup of coffee for a tasty breakfast treat!

 What Makes Croissants So Flaky

-The answer is: it is all about the butter, and rolling and folding the dough.
+It is all about the butter, and rolling and folding the dough – otherwise called lamination.

-1. The butter – You are going to put a big slab of butter on top of the dough and it is going to seem like way too much – but it is a necessity for a flaky dough.
-Butter has water in it, that turns to steam, resulting in flaky layers.
+1. The butter – You put a big slab of butter on top of the dough and it will seem like way too much – but it is necessary for a flaky dough.
+Butter contains water, that turns to steam, resulting in flaky layers.

 Is It Hard To Make Croissants At Home

-Absent the large dough sheeter’s that are in professional kitchen’s and bakeries, making flaky butter croissants at home is possible and can be easy.
+Absent the large dough sheeters in professional kitchens and bakeries, making flaky butter croissants at home is possible and can be easy.

 So, if you are looking for a quick breakfast bread treat, you may want to try a different recipe.
 Perhaps some delicious homemade buttermilk biscuits, or the wonderfully savory Irish cheddar soda bread.

-There are not a lot of fancy or hard to come by ingredients in this homemade flaky croissants recipe.
-In fact, you probably already have everything you need in the pantry and refrigerator.
+There are not a lot of fancy or hard-to-come-by ingredients in this homemade croissant recipe.
+You probably already have everything you need in the pantry and refrigerator.

-2. Make Space In The Refrigerator – You will need to refrigerate the dough as you work.
+2. Make Space In The Refrigerator – You refrigerate the dough as you work.
 The baking sheet you use to chill the dough will take up some room.

 3. Use Good Butter – I recommend good quality butter because it has a higher fat content.
 Thus resulting in light and flaky croissants.

-• Make the Butter Square – The magic in this croissant recipe!
-The butter square is easily prepared by just mixing butter and flour.
+• Make the Butter Square – The magic in these homemade croissants!
+The butter square is easily prepared by mixing butter and flour.
 It is chilled, then placed on top of the dough after it has proofed and is rolled out.

 • Wrap the Dough Around The Butter Square – The dough encases the butter.
 And once you start rolling and folding the dough, the butter is distributed into every layer.